 Mom always taught us to say "Please" and "Thank You."
 And saying "Thank You" may be the most important element in maintaining the long-term support you've worked so hard to achieve.
-That's why United Way has developed ways to thank and recognize generous donors and the hard-working volunteers within workplace campaigns.
+That's why United Way of Monroe County has developed ways to thank and recognize generous donors and the hard-working volunteers within workplace campaigns.
 Here are some examples:

-- United Way will send thank you notes or e-mails to any donor who gives us his/her contact information. - Membership in United Way's Leadership Giving Circle is a benefit for all who give \$1,000 or more.
-Leadership Givers are recognized in an annual publication (unless they wish to remain anonymous) and are invited to a reception at the conclusion of the campaign. - Campaign managers of organizations that reach certain levels or exceed prior-year levels of achievement (see bottom of p.
-9) are honored at our annual Awards Banquet.
+- United Way will send thank you notes or e-mails to any donor who gives us his/her contact information. - Membership in United Way of Monroe County's Leadership Giving Circle is a benefit for all who give \$500 or more.
+Leadership Givers are recognized in an annual publication (unless they wish to remain anonymous) and are invited to specific events during the campaign. - Campaign managers of organizations that reach certain levels or exceed prior-year levels of achievement are honored at our annual Awards Banquet.